 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

 What is Chicken Piri Piri?

 Chicken Piri Piri is a dish that was created in Africa when Portuguese settlers arrived and started playing with a marinade made with local bird’s eye chili peppers, which are called “piri-piri” in Swahili (it actually translates to “pepper pepper”).
 There are many versions of the dish, with a lot of variation, but always a hot pepper.
 I cheated a bit and used jalapenos, which are my go-to hot pepper, and very easy to find.
-The dish can be found in Africa, Portugal, and now hopefully in your kitchen.
+The dish can be found in Africa, Portugal, and now, hopefully, in your kitchen.

 How to Spatchcock or Butterfly a Chicken

 Here’s the drill with butterflying—or spatchcocking—a bird.
-You cut backbone out of the chicken with kitchen shears, then turn the bird over and press down on the breastbone until the bird lies somewhat flat.
+You cut the backbone out of the chicken with kitchen shears, then turn the bird over and press down on the breastbone until the bird lies somewhat flat.
 It’s not hard, but a) you do need sharp kitchen shears, and b) you have to be comfortable using them on poultry.
-If either of these things pose a problem, ask the butcher to do it for you (and that’s what I do).
+If either of these things poses a problem, ask the butcher to do it for you (and that’s what I do).

 Why spatchcock a chicken?

-It cooks more quickly and a bit more evenly, and also allows some nice overall browning.
+It cooks more quickly and a bit more evenly and also allows some nice overall browning.
 Another somewhat arbitrary reason I discovered is that if you are using all of the racks in your oven, a spatchcocked chicken takes up less headroom.
 Fun fact.

 If you don’t have hot paprika you can substitute regular paprika and a couple of generous pinches of cayenne pepper.